gretafreeman/Final_Anal_HW7/README.md

 ## **Step 5: HydroFrame login information**

 This workflow downloads streamflow data using HydroFrame.
-When the workflow runs, it will ask for:
+When the workflow runs after typing './run.workflow,sh', it will ask for:

 ```bash
 HydroFrame email: